Sexually Transmitted Infections

 Sexually transmitted infections (also known as STI’s, or STD’s for ‘sexually transmitted diseases,’ or VD for ‘venereal diseases’) are infections that commonly have a high probability of being spread from person to person through sexual contact.

-An STI (sexually transmitted infection) is a germ (virus, bacteria, parasite) that can cause an illness inside a person even though the person doesn’t have any symptoms.
+An STI (sexually transmitted infection) is a germ (virus, bacteria, parasite) that can cause an illness inside a person even though it doesn’t have any symptoms.
 The term STI is broader and more encompassing because some infections are curable and may not cause any symptoms.

 An STD (sexually transmitted disease) refers to infections that are causing symptoms or problems.
-If the infection results in altering the typical function of the body, it is then called a disease.
+If the infection results in altering the body’s typical function, it is then called a disease.

 So that’s why you may hear people say STI’s – it’s technically more accurate and also reminds people that there are often no symptoms, so it’s important to get tested.